-UC Invest has been named as a Noteholder defendant in a legal action lodged by Lehman Brothers Special Financing in the United States Bankruptcy Court.
+In 2016 UC Invest was named as a Noteholder defendant in a legal action lodged by Lehman Brothers Special Financing in the United States Bankruptcy Court.
 This action relates to investment proceeds received by UC Invest at the time Lehman Brothers Holdings commenced Chapter 11 bankruptcy proceedings in the Uniting States.

-It is currently unclear as to whether this action will proceed further or whether UC Invest has any current obligations as a result of these proceedings.
+It still remains unclear as to whether this action will proceed further or whether UC Invest has any current obligations as a result of these proceedings.